-Nate's experience includes researching and drafting memoranda, briefs, and dispositive motions, as well as taking depositions and preparing witnesses for deposition.
-He also has extensive experience in electronic discovery for automotive class action lawsuits.
-Nate has worked on multidistrict litigation, bankruptcy matters, insurance liability lawsuits, and insurance coverage matters.
+Nate’s experience includes researching and drafting dispositive motions, briefs, and memoranda, as well as taking depositions and preparing witnesses for deposition.
+He also has extensive experience in e-discovery and in drafting and responding to written discovery.

 While in law school, Nate worked for the school’s Employment Law Clinic, where he assisted indigent clients with unpaid wage claims and wrongful termination suits.